Natural Herbs and Nutrients for Alzheimer's Disease treatment by Ray Sahelian, M.D.

 melatonin helps normalize the sleep-wake cycle in elderly adults with

 Alzheimer's disease.
-Patients with Alzheimer's commonly have disrupted
+Patients commonly have disrupted

 sleep at night and nap frequently during the day.
 Researchers looked at